Back to Blog

-In this article: Lancôme Clarifique Dual Essence – Pore Test.
+Lancôme Clarifique Dual Essence – Pore Test

 Pore appearance is one of the hardest claims to land in skincare.
-The benefit is real but slow to develop, and consumers are increasingly sceptical of before-and-after imagery they suspect has been filtered or staged.
-The Clarifique Dual Essence demo was designed to side-step that scepticism by giving the consumer a personal reading on their own skin, in two simple steps, with a result they could see in the mirror or on a guided tool rather than in a marketing image.
+The benefit is real but develops slowly, and consumers have grown openly sceptical of before-and-after imagery they suspect has been filtered or staged.
+The Clarifique demo was designed to side-step that scepticism by giving the consumer a personal reading on her own skin, a result she could see in a mirror or on a guided tool, rather than in a marketing image she has every reason to distrust.

 How the demo works at counter

-Why this format works across channels
+Why the format travels across channels

 How brand teams can apply this

-If your product targets a visible skin state, pores, hydration, redness, evenness, design the demo around a personal reading the consumer takes on themselves.
-Keep the protocol to two or three steps, keep the reading visible without explanation, and keep the timing short enough to fit inside a counter conversation or a creator video.
+If your product targets a visible skin state, pores, hydration, redness, evenness, design the demo around a personal reading the consumer takes on herself.
+Keep the protocol to two or three steps, keep the result visible without explanation, and keep the timing short enough to fit inside a counter conversation or a creator video.
 Done well, this format gives a category that has lost trust in claim imagery a way to rebuild it one consumer at a time, which is almost always a stronger long-term position than another round of polished but unverifiable creative.

 What other skincare brands can borrow

-The other lesson is operational.
-A two-step protocol that any advisor or creator can deliver consistently is worth more than a five-step protocol that only specialists can run.
-Simplicity at the protocol level is what allows the same demo to scale across counter, sampling, livestream and creator content without drift, and it is usually the deciding factor in whether a launch demo is still in use a year later or has been quietly retired in favour of the next shiny asset.
+The wider lesson is that a personal reading is far more persuasive than a polished claim.
+In a category where shoppers have learned to discount filtered imagery, the simple act of handing the consumer her own result on her own skin breaks through where traditional creative no longer can.
+The second lesson is operational: a two-step protocol any advisor or creator can deliver consistently is worth more than a five-step protocol only specialists can run.
+Simplicity at the protocol level is what lets the same demo scale across counter, sampling, livestream and creator content without drift, and it is usually the deciding factor in whether a launch demo is still in use a year later or has been quietly retired.
+Finally, treat the protocol itself as the brand asset, not the props around it.
+Props can be refreshed as the visual language evolves, but the underlying two-step reading should stay stable across years and markets, so consumers come to recognise it as a proof ritual they already trust.